softwarewolves/softwarewolves.github.io/index.md

 Johan Peeters is our organizer who loves to dive into the coding.
 In daily life, he incarnates as a freelance architect / security expert.
 During the nights, he plays with the code to shape the perfect werewolf and maintains Game Engine and the scala and nodejs bots.

 Nelis Boucké is our organizer who plays with the servers.
 In daily life, he incarnates as a freelance architect.
-During the nights, he maintains the the server park (euh) and maintains the Game Engine and the ruby and java bots.
+During the nights, he maintains our server park (;-)) and maintains the Game Engine and the ruby and java bots.